dojo/docs/quickstart/dojo-basics.rst

 dijit.byId
 ==========

 ``dojo.byId`` works exclusively on Dom Elements.
 Dijit is Dojo's widgeting system, and builds on Core Dojo functionality.
 Every widget generated in a page has a unique ID, just as native Dom Elements should, though with one *huge* difference: Dijit's are objects.
-An excellent article articulating this difference can be found at `DojoCampus <http://dojocampus.org/content/2008/05/06/jsid-dijitbyid-and-dojobyid/>`_, but the basics are:
+Difference can be found at `data-dojo-id, dijit.byId() and dojo.byId() <dijit/byId#data-dojo-id-dijit-byid-and-dojo-byid>`_, but the basics are:

 * If you are using just a normal domNode, use dojo.byId
 * If you are working with a Dijit, use dijit.byId